Vietnam.vn - Nền tảng quảng bá Việt Nam

 Geologist David Adede notes that the East African Rift has a rich history of tectonic and volcanic activity.
 While surface movement is limited, ongoing shifts deep within the Earth’s crust create areas of weakness that could one day rise to the surface.

-Africa is splitting apart and a new continent will form, picture 3.
+Africa is splitting apart and a new continent will be formed, picture 3.

-Africa is splitting apart and a new continent will be formed, picture 4.
+Africa is splitting apart and a new continent will be formed in figure 4.

 In the vast deserts of Ethiopia, a remarkable phenomenon has been quietly unfolding since 2005 – a 35-mile-long rift known as the East African Rift.
 Photo: Reuters

-According to National Geographic, Africa's future could include a new land mass, with the Somali Plate drifting away from the Nubian Plate, forming a land mass similar to Madagascar.
-While this transition will take millions of years, the evolving landscape of East Africa will continue to fascinate geologists, and could reshape the Earth's geography.
+According to National Geographic, Africa’s future could include a new land mass, with the Somali Plate drifting away from the Nubian Plate, forming a land mass similar to Madagascar.
+While this transformation will take millions of years, East Africa’s evolving landscape will continue to fascinate geologists, and could reshape the Earth’s geography.

-Africa is splitting apart and a new continent will form, picture 5.
+Africa is splitting apart and a new continent will be formed, picture 5.

 One day, the African continent will be divided in two.
 Photo: Getty